grgedgar/react-art_api/README.md

 # Art API

-Static version is available at:
+Online version is available at: [https://gentle-pothos-820d80.netlify.app](https://gentle-pothos-820d80.netlify.app)
-Check it online at: [https://gentle-pothos-820d80.netlify.app](https://gentle-pothos-820d80.netlify.app)

 Shows the list of art items of The Metropolitan Museum of Art Collection using [their official API](https://metmuseum.github.io/).